Kirby01/BusGovernor/README.md

 # BusGovernor
 BusGovernor is a program-dependent bus stabiliser designed to govern dynamics rather than compress them. vst2 and vst3
-+ CLAP.